 - The Apostle Matthew may have been behind one of the major sources that was translated and incorporated into the Greek text of the first canonical Gospel.

 In a previous post, we saw that there was a western reading that named James as the tax collector in Mark 2:14 due to the scribe’s confusion over the fact that both Levi and James are identified as the son of Alphaeus.
 This textual variant is crucial to the theory of Benjamin Bacon’s Studies in Matthew (New York: Henry Holt and Company, 1930), 39-40.
-He supposes that this reading was known to the scribe who transmitted the list of the twelve that we find in Matthew 10:2-4 and, in adjusting the list to Mark’s narrative account, he inserted the marginal note “the tax collector” between the names of “Matthew” and “James the son of Alphaeus.”
-The scribe understood the latter figure to be the tax collector, but the Gospel writer read the note and assumed that “the tax collector” was appended to Matthew’s name and this is the basis for changing the tax collector’s name to Matthew in 9:3.
-A few of the problems with this theory is that it presupposes that this textual variant is very old, pre-dating the Gospel of Matthew, and that the author of Matthew’s Gospel inherited a list in which the name Matthew immediately preceded the name James.
-The theory would not work if it was the writer of Matthew’s Gospel who simply revised Mark’s list (Mark 3:16-19) and switched the order of Matthew and Thomas, thus being the one to place Matthew right before James on the list.
+He supposes that this variant in a manuscript of Mark’s Gospel was known to the scribe who transmitted the list of the Twelve that we find in Matthew 10:2-4 and, in adjusting the list to Mark’s narrative account, he inserted the marginal note “the tax collector” between the names of “Matthew” and “James the son of Alphaeus.”
+The scribe understood the latter figure to be the tax collector.
+However, a later copyist of Matthew’s Gospel read this marginal note and assumed that “the tax collector” was appended to Matthew’s name, so this is the basis for then changing the tax collector’s name to Matthew in 9:3.
+Bacon’s argument thus depends on a very early dating of the variant reading of Mark 2:14 to influence these later scribal changes, the possibility that a scribe changed the tax collector to Matthew despite the lack of manuscript evidence for an earlier copy of the Gospel that did not have Matthew at the toll booth, and that the evangelist had another list of the Twelve in addition to the list inherited from Mark 3:16-19.

 “But why was it Matthew and not another member of the Twelve – for example, Thomas or Bartholomew – who was honored with this story of a call?
 Did it happen simply by accident?
 Or because the name of Matthew had symbolic significance?
 Or because Matthew was the ancestor and founding apostle of the area of the church in which our gospel was written?
 That the author [of the Gospel] was so unfamiliar with the founding apostle of his own church that he had to provide him with a ‘foreign’ call story speaks against this thesis.
 He does not know anything else to report about him.
 To me a more probable supposition is that it was still known of Matthew that he was a tax collector; therefore the story of Levi’s call fit his situation.
 In short, it is improbable that the Matthean community venerated the apostle Matthew as its founding apostle and the guarantor of its tradition.”